achimmihca/UniInject/README.md

 ### Custom SceneInjectionManager

-You can write a SceneInjectionManager for your own needs.
+You can write a SceneInjectionManager for your own needs to change when, how, and what is injected.

-For example, one could create a marker interface for MonoBehaviours to bind these instances automatically.
-This way, you could just add the marker interface to a class and then inject its (singleton) instance where needed.

 ### ISceneInjectionFinishedListener / OnSceneInjectionFinished